brainbotsector/React-Banking-App/README.md

 # For Full Codes and Folders change the "main" branch to "master"
 Simple Banking System for Administrators and Account Holders.
-Developed Using React.js ,Node.js, Express and MySQL Technologies Used:
+Developed Using React.js ,Node.js, Express and MySQL  \n Technologies Used:  \n
-  Frontend (User/Admin Panel):
+  Frontend (User/Admin Panel):  \n
-    -Developed using React.js for interactive UI components.
-    -Utilizes Axios for handling HTTP requests to the backend server.
-    -Incorporates Chart.js library for graphical visualization of transaction data.
-  Backend (Node.js, Express):
+    -Developed using React.js for interactive UI components.  \n -Utilizes Axios for handling HTTP requests to the backend server.  \n -Incorporates Chart.js library for graphical visualization of transaction data.  \n Backend (Node.js, Express):
     -Implements an Express.js server to handle API requests from the frontend.
     -Uses MySQL database to store and retrieve data related to usersaccounts, transactions, and admins.